Langhalsdino/Kubernetes-GPU-Guide/README.md

 **Get into the bash console** of one of your pods:

 ```
-kubectl exec -it <pod-name> -- /bin/bash
+kubectl exec -it <pod-name> — /bin/bash
 ```

+## Common issues

+Some people contacted me with some issues on their CUDA deployment related to the forwarding of drivers.<br>
+If the example-gpu-deployment.yaml is not working for you, i would recommended you to try to install CUDA as described by this guide [Installing Tenserflow on Ubuntu](http://simonboehm.com/tech/2017/06/23/installingTensorFlow.html) in more detail and try the example-gpu-deployment-nvidia-375-82.yaml.
+It might be necessary to adjust the version number in the yaml file.

+If you encountered another issue, feel free to open an issue on github.

 ## Acknowledgements
-There are a lot of guides, github repositories, issues and people out there who helped me a lot. <br>
+There are a lot of guides, github repositories, issues and people out there who helped me a lot. </br>
-So I want to thank everybody for their help.<br>
+So I want to thank everybody for their help.</br>
 Specially the Startup [understand.ai](http://understand.ai) for their support.

 ### Authors